codegangsta/Astroneer/docs/dialogue/scene_04_complete_contract.md

 "The old freighter was a draft horse—sturdy and reliable.
 You've turned it into a thoroughbred, Cap."

 [AriaCompleteContractHauler09]
 "I used to think this hauler could only be loved by its captain.
-Now, I think it might just be the belle of the spaceways."
+Now, I think it might just be the darling of the spaceways."

 [AriaCompleteContractHauler10]
 "Cap, this freighter's now a fortress with a hyperdrive.
 It's not just moving cargo—it's guarding it."